squash

 - Custom statements: If any migration in the range contains

-Next: verify the result with npx durcno status.
+Next: verify the result with durcno status.